bmabsout/Thesis/src/chapters/05_universal_behavioral_objectives.typ

 === Integration with Existing RL Algorithms <chap:ubo:smoothness:integration>

-CAPS is designed to be algorithm-agnostic and can be integrated with any policy gradient method.
+#abbrv.CAPS is designed to be algorithm-agnostic and can be integrated with any policy gradient method.
 The regularization terms are computed using only the policy network outputs and do not require additional information from the environment during training.

-*Actor-Critic Integration*: For actor-critic methods like DDPG, SAC, and TD3, CAPS modifies only the actor loss function.
+*Actor-Critic Integration*: For actor-critic methods like #abbrv.DDPG, #abbrv.SAC, and #abbrv.TD3, #abbrv.CAPS modifies only the actor loss function.
 The critic networks continue to learn value functions based on the original reward signals, while the actor is regularized for smooth behavior.

-*Policy Gradient Integration*: For methods like PPO and TRPO, CAPS can be integrated into the policy gradient computation, providing additional gradients that encourage smooth action mappings.
+*Policy Gradient Integration*: For methods like #abbrv.PPO and #abbrv.TRPO, #abbrv.CAPS can be integrated into the policy gradient computation, providing additional gradients that encourage smooth action mappings.

-*Computational Efficiency*: The computational overhead of CAPS is minimal, requiring only additional forward passes through the policy network to compute the regularization terms.
+*Computational Efficiency*: The computational overhead of #abbrv.CAPS is minimal, requiring only additional forward passes through the policy network to compute the regularization terms.
 The gradient computation follows standard backpropagation rules.

 == Empirical Validation Across Domains <chap:ubo:validation>

-We validated CAPS across multiple robotics domains, demonstrating consistent improvements in smoothness without significant degradation in task performance.
+We validated #abbrv.CAPS across multiple robotics domains, demonstrating consistent improvements in smoothness without significant degradation in task performance.

 === Toy Problem Validation <chap:ubo:validation:toy>